Travel While on OPT/STEM OPT Extension

 If you have no employment to return to, an officer can legally refuse your entry to the U.S. If you need to travel abroad, we recommend that you carry with you proof that you are looking for employment (e.g., interview offers, registration to attend a career fair, etc.).
 Additionally, students who have exceeded the 90 days of unemployment are not considered to be maintaining status and likely will be denied re-entry into the U.S. - Change of Status Filed /H-1B Pending /Green-card Application Pending

-If any of these apply, you need to be very careful about traveling abroad because doing so can void some of these applications and/or make you ineligible to return to the U.S. on your OPT.
+If any of these apply, traveling abroad is not recommended because doing so can void some of these applications and/or make you ineligible to return to the U.S. on your OPT.
 Talk to the immigration attorney or office that is assisting you with these applications before traveling abroad. - Expired EAD

 If your OPT period has expired and you are now in the 60-day grace period and you leave the U.S., you will need a different visa (e.g., tourist visa, H-1B work visa if you were approved) to return.